ssonkiya/ssonkiya.github.io/_posts/2017-12-18-Networking-in-Data-Scence.md

 ### Get specific

-Trey Causey wrote a really great [post](https://medium.com/@treycausey/do-you-have-time-for-a-quick-chat-c3f7e46de89d) called "Do you have time for a quick chat?" on sending a cold email.
+Trey Causey wrote a great [post](https://medium.com/@treycausey/do-you-have-time-for-a-quick-chat-c3f7e46de89d) called "Do you have time for a quick chat?" on sending a cold email.
 Go ahead and read it, I'll wait.
 He does a really nice job breaking down how to write a great request email and set up a meeting for success.
 A key point: have an agenda of what you want to discuss and share it with them.
-If you just ask to "pick their brain," it comes off as you wanting the person to drop everything just so you can assail them with any question you can think of.
+If you just ask to "pick their brain," it comes off as you wanting the person to [drop everything just so you can assail them](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) with any question you can think of, potentially for hours.

-### Mention their work

-A friend who's well-known in the R community shared how many of his first conversations at meetups or conferences go:

-> Them: "I love your work!"
-> My friend: "Great, thank you."
-> Both: awkward silence ...

-Whether it's over email or in-person, tell the other person which part of their work helped you and how.
-For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "Thank you so much for sharing data science work on twitter!
-The other day you tweeted a cheatsheet for lubridate, and I shared it with my coworkers right away.
-I really like how you include screenshots when linking to blog posts, so I can get a quick preview."
-Help them help you to by coming up with a good conversation topic.

-Over email, it's even more important to show you're familiar with their work.
-[Mark Meloon](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) describes this well:

-> The truly baffling thing is that the messages I get fall into two categories: those thanking me for my posts on job hunting and those who want to get something from me.
-Very, very rarely do I get messages that combine both of these elements.
-Which is too bad because that’s really the way to do it.
-People who are familiar with my content and compliment me on it stand a much better chance of me helping them.
-They are in a great position to tack on an “I’d love to learn a little more about the work you do at (company).
-Can I ask you a few questions?” to their message.

-And if you don't know anything about their work, and they do have a public presence (either github, a blog, or twitter), why are you reaching out?
-Just like when applying for a job, you should do some research.
-If they have a post on what they think of the [data science job market](http://treycausey.com/data_science_interviews.html), don't message them "what can you tell me about the data science job market?"
-Show them you've read their work and ask follow-up questions.

-Also about what you're interested in talking about (Trey Causey).
-Don't just ask to "pick their brain" or if they "have time for a quick chat."

 ### Offer value

-Mark Meloon - don't just be taking.
-Don't ask for referral right away.
-If they can do it and they know you're searching and they want to, they'll do it.
+True networking is about making connection, not about getting something.
+Don't ask for a referral in your first message to a person.
+If they can do it and you have a good conversation where you mention you're looking, they'll probably offer.

 Adam Grant - accomplishing things leads to network.
 Henning - don't worry about knowing people, be worth knowing.